-Similarly it is quite possible that we will also undertake enquiries into cases where a deduction has been made for chattels to confirm that those items properly fall within the definition of chattels.
+Similarly it is quite possible that HMRC will also undertake enquiries into cases where a deduction has been made for chattels to confirm that those items properly fall within the definition of chattels.

-HM Revenue & Customs is unable to provide a comprehensive list of items that are accepted as chattels or moveables.
+HM Revenue & Customs is unable to provide a comprehensive list of items that are accepted as chattels.
 This is because each case must be considered on its own merits and because this is an area of the law that continues to evolve.

 The following items are, however, confirmed as being assets that will normally be regarded as chattels

 - kitchen white goods - unless fully integrated

 - electric and gas fires (provided that they can be removed by disconnection from the power supply without causing damage to the property)

 On the other hand, the following items will not normally be regarded as chattels